David Alan Miller: Guest conducting

 Frequently in demand as a guest conductor, Miller has worked with most of America's major orchestras, including the orchestras of Baltimore, Buffalo, Chicago, Cleveland, Detroit, Houston, Indianapolis, Los Angeles, Milwaukee, Minnesota, Nashville, New York, Philadelphia, Pittsburgh and San Francisco, as well as the New World Symphony, the Boston Pops and the New York City Ballet.
 He has also returned to the Los Angeles Philharmonic on occasion to conduct them during their summer season at the Hollywood Bowl.
 Miller conducted the "Casual Classics" series for eight seasons with the Minnesota Orchestra.

 Additionally, Miller has appeared frequently throughout Europe, Australia and the Far East as a guest conductor.
 Miller made his international debut with the RAI Orchestra in Turin, Italy, in the 1999-2000 season.
-He has also conducted major European orchestras in Berlin, Barcelona, Lisbon, London Prague, Dresden, Hanover, Halle and Mainz.
-He has appeared with the Adelaide Symphony, Melbourne Symphony Hong Kong Philharmonic, Singapore Symphony, National Orchestra of Taiwan, and the Vietnam National Symphony Orchestra; led the Australian Youth Orchestra on its European tour; and conducted the Asian Youth Orchestra on a major tour of the Far East that included concerts in Japan, Korea, Hong Kong and Singapore.
+He has also conducted major European orchestras in Berlin, Barcelona, Lisbon, London, Prague, Dresden, Hanover, Halle and Mainz.
+He has appeared with the Adelaide Symphony, Melbourne Symphony, Hong Kong Philharmonic, Singapore Symphony, National Orchestra of Taiwan, and the Vietnam National Symphony Orchestra; led the Australian Youth Orchestra on its European tour; and conducted the Asian Youth Orchestra on a major tour of the Far East that included concerts in Japan, Korea, Hong Kong and Singapore.
 In Canada, he has conducted the National Arts Center Orchestra and the Edmonton Symphony.

+Personal life

+Miller is the father of three children, including orchestra conductor Elias Miller and livestreamer musician Ari Miller (known as ariathome or ARIatHOME).